frknslck/IP-VT-FinalProje/README.md

    ```

 # Usage
-If you forked this project, firstly you may want to change the UserSeeder in database/seeders for changing the values to your comfy user login values and then you can do whatever you want, you can use this site like a regular customer, or can do your job as an admin and manipulate the shops database values in action page.
+If you forked/downloaded this project, firstly you may want to change the UserSeeder in database/seeders for changing the values to your comfy user login values and then you can do whatever you want, you can use this site like a regular customer, or can do your job as an admin and manipulate the shops database values in action page.

+If you don't want to deal with that situation

+Default Created Admin User:
+email: admin@gmail.com
+password: admin12345

+Default Created Corporation User:
+email: nike@gmail.com
+password: nike12345

+Default Created Blogger User:
+email: blogger@gmail.com
+password: blogger12345

 ## Technologies Used
 - **Backend:** Laravel 11